BOX OFFICE SHOWTIMES

-But how show them without landslide patrons in information?
+But how to show it without landslide patrons in information?
 Choosing a movie on the spot is challenging enough.
-The client just wants to know the screening time and the price.
+Customers just want to know the screening time and the price.
 If much.

 This redesign aims to sort and present all relevant information in a clear, simple, and (hopefully) beautiful way.

 The foundation is straightforward; I suggested we make use of universal symbol conventions like green, yellow and red.
 And build up from there.

 Visual designer, art director